-This manual was developed through the Water Work Group of the Irrigated Rice Research Consortium (which is co-funded by the Swiss Agency for Development and Cooperation).
-The sections on aerobic rice were co-developed by the CGIAR Challenge Program on Water and Food through the project "Developing a System of Temperate and Tropical Aerobic Rice in Asia (STAR)."
-Many partners from national agricultural research and extension systems in Asia have contributed to the work described in this manual.
-The manual was reviewed by Dr. Ian Willet (Australian Centre for International Agricultural Research) and Dr. Mohsin Hafeez (CSIRO Land and Water).
+This manual was developed through the Water Workgroup of the Irrigated Rice Research Consortium (which is co-funded by the Swiss Agency for Development and Cooperation) and the Comprehensive Assessment of Water Management in Agriculture (supported by a grant from the Dutch Government of the Comprehensive Assessment of Water Management in Agriculture).
+The contributions on aerobic rice are also part of the CGIAR Challenge Program on Water and Food through the project "Developing a System of Temperate and Tropical Aerobic Rice in Asia (STAR)".
+Many partners from National Agricultural Research and Extension Services in Asia have contributed to the work described in this manual.